ray-di/Ray.InputQuery/docs/ai-input-class-generator-prompt.md

 First, present the code for the flat class.

 **Phase 2: Propose hierarchical refactoring with nested Input classes** After the flat class, present the refactored code using nested Input classes.
-Below the refactored code, add a "Refactoring Rationale" section explaining which fields were grouped into new classes and why (e.g., "Fields related to address were grouped into an `AddressInput` class for better organization and reusability.").
+Below the refactored code, add a "Refactoring Rationale" section explaining:

-## Required Information

-**You MUST provide:**
-- **Title**: A clear, descriptive title for what these Input classes represent (e.g., "User Registration Form", "E-commerce Checkout Process", "Blog Post Creation")

-**You MAY provide (if helpful):**
-- **Description**: Additional context about the purpose, business rules, or special requirements for these Input classes
+- Which fields were grouped and why
+- How property name uniqueness is maintained
+- The resulting flattened structure for SQL compatibility

 ## Psalm Domain Types Examples